neha-kay/Kiko-plus/about.md

 In general, I'm pretty binary when it comes to relationships; I know most people from a distance, with the exception of a select few whom I invest all my energy in.
 So I guess I'm pretty picky when it comes to close relationships and take a good deal of time to warm up to people.
 But if I do warm up, I can promise an incredibly intense and fulfilling relationship.

-### What I'm Doing With My Life

-I studied at Johns Hopkins as a double major, double minor, majoring in Economics & Psychology and minoring in Computer Science and Entrepreneurship & Management.

-Like most people, I had generally no clue as to what I'd want to do in the future, beyond wanting to gain technical skill.
-I researched a ton and even documented my research as a career guide (INSERT LINK) before hitting the college fall recruiting season in full force.

-I was lucky enough to receive 8 job offers in the fall with companies probably far too good for me --  Deloitte, Booz Allen Hamilton, Prudential, Teach for America, Bloomberg, etc., before finally choosing to work at Microsoft in February 2018.

-If I can be of any help to you in terms of job recruiting / getting a job / the job search feel free to email me at <neha@nehakay.com>; I'm happy to help out and pay it forward 😊

-In any case, from a long-term perspective, I still have no clue what I want to do in the future.
-But I'm open-minded, driven, and ready to put in the time if I see or create something valuable.

 ### I spend a lot of time thinking about . . .

 __Personal Development__